 This is an accordion element with a series of buttons that open and close related content panels.

 SUMMER 1: Thinking and Learning

 Designed to explore the psychological principles that are relevant to learning, knowing, and teaching.
 Focuses on ideas, questions, and contextual applications.
 Reflect on personal approaches to learning, knowing, and teaching, and think about past, present, and future experiences through a variety of different lenses.

-FALL 1: Foundations of Quantitative and Qualitative Methods
+FALL 1: Foundations of Quantitative and Qualitative Research Methods

 EDPSYCH 560, 6 credits